Touring the San Antonio River Walk

 Fiesta San Antonio is the city biggest annual festival held in April.
 It began as a single event to honor the memory of the battles of the Alamo and San Jacinto.
 When a local woman decorates baby buggies, bicycles with live flowers and threw the blossoms at one another.
 This was the first Battle of Flower parade; later it became an annual event and soon other activities also included with it like balls, parties and a carnival.
 The celebration name changes over a period of time from Carnival to Spring Carnival to Fiesta San Jacinto to Fiesta San Antonio.
-If tourists are looking for more adventurous way to tour, they can experience the thrill of kayaking trips down the historic Mission Reach section of the San Antonio River.
+If tourists are looking for a more adventurous way to tour, they can experience the thrill of kayaking trips down the historic Mission Reach section of the San Antonio River.
 Tourists can observe 80 and more species of wildlife, sightings of the elegant Caracara.
-All trips are family and pet friendly select from 2 mile, 3 mile or 5 mile shuttle trips.
+All trips are family and pet-friendly select from 2 miles, 3 mile or 5-mile shuttle trips.

 The Museum Reach

 In 2009, the extension of Riverwalk was completed and named as the Museum Reach; it is a north of downtown, pedestrian-friendly and a great way to explore different activities of all ages.
 This is a 1.33-mile extension of river walk; river taxi can be used to transport visitors to and from the original River Walk area.
 It features visual and aural artwork, landscape with native plants and access to the San Antonio Museum of Art and the historic Pearl Brewery complex